zammad/zammad-org/src/sr/documentation/use/manage-profile.md

 ### Календар

-Zammad allows you to subscribe to a calender feed (ical) to see tickets in your favorite calendar application.
+Zammad allows you to subscribe to a calendar feed (ical) to see tickets in your favorite calendar application.

 Use either the upper "Combined subscription URL" to subscribe to all tickets